mozerpol/NotesFromLearning/Microprocessor-Design/README.md

 ![hazardrace](https://user-images.githubusercontent.com/43972902/113597925-b394a700-963c-11eb-954e-415611f53d85.png)

 In theory the output (*A* AND *NOT A*) should never be true.
 If, however, change the value of *A* take longer to propagate to the second input than the first when *A* changes from false to true then a short period will ensue during (will ensue during - *nastąpi w trakcie*) which both inputs are true, and so the gate's output will also be true.
 Using different words...
-We have two inputs in out gate: *A* and *NOT A*.
+We have two inputs in our gate: *A* and *NOT A*.
 Imagine that we have logic *1* on our input (*A* and *NOT A*).
 Before we get result we have short time when the result is wrong, because we have *NOT* gate, which need a few time to prepare the result.

+**Control Hazard** - *Control hazard* occurs when we have *branch* instructions. <br/>
+**Structural Hazard** - it occurs when two separate instructions attempt to access a particular hardware module at the same time. <br/>
+#### Fixing Hazards
+##### Stall
+A *stall* (pol. **ugrzęznąć**), or a ”bubble” in the pipeline occurs when the control unit detects that a hazard will occur.
+When this happens, the control unit stops the instruction fetch mechanism and puts *NOP*s into the pipeline instead.
+In this way, the sensitive instructions will be forced to occur alone, without any other instructions being processed at the same time.